gciolli/pgwtc/ly2pg-README.md

     mv book2/fugue23_892/fugue23_expanded.ly            ly/fuga-bwv892.ly
     mv book2/fugue24_893/fugue24_expanded.ly            ly/fuga-bwv893.ly

-At this point we can run the `ly2pg-wtc-voces.sh` shell script, which uses LilyPond to extract voices into individual files, such as e.g.
+At this point, run the `ly2pg-wtc-voces.sh` shell script, which uses LilyPond to extract voices into individual files, such as e.g.
 `ly/voces/fuga-bwv871-alto.ly`:

     for bwv in $(seq 846 893); do